-Hopefully you read my recent post on how probiotics can reduce the side effects of a course of antibiotics.
+Hopefully you read my recent post on how probiotics can reduce the side effects of antibiotics.
 Over the past few years, research has shown probiotics to be an invaluable tool for medical practitioners, and awareness among the medical community is steadily growing.

 However this is just one of many scenarios where probiotics can complement, or be used in place of, other medical treatments.
 Although most probiotic research focuses on gut complaints and the immune system, researchers are continually discovering new and surprising applications for probiotic supplements.

 A good example is a recent study that shows how probiotics can be used to control oral thrush.
-Otherwise known as oral Candidosis, oral thrush is most commonly caused by various Candida species and is frequently present in Candida sufferers.
+Otherwise known as oral candidiasis, oral thrush is most commonly caused by one of several Candida species and is frequently present in those suffering from Candida Related Complex.

 Probiotics And Oral Thrush